• Skip to primary navigation

 Teriyaki Oyster Mushroom Steak

-By My Pure Plants on 06/26/2022 - May contain affiliate links.
+By Nandor Barta on 04/02/2025 - May contain affiliate links.
 Please read our disclosure.

 Jump to Recipe Print Pin

-You can turn pearl oyster mushrooms into a deliciously crispy, chewy beef-like steak.
-Just take a cluster of mushrooms marinated in teriyaki sauce and pan-fry it between two cast iron skillets to make them flat and crispy.
-In 20 minutes you will have yourself a flavorful mushroom steak.
+Take a cluster of oyster mushrooms and marinate it in teriyaki sauce.
+Next, pan-fry it between two cast iron skillets to make them flat and crispy.
+In 20 minutes you will have yourself a flavorful oyster mushroom steak.

 Black boardabove with crispy brown juicy flattened oyster mushroom clusters and half bok choy with charcoal stripes

-If you are looking for more meatless steak recipes try this cauliflower steak with green peppercorn sauce or this spicy tofu steak with chimichurri sauce.
+If you are looking for more meatless steak recipes try this cauliflower steak or this spicy tofu steak.

-If you make this oyster mushroom steak recipe, you will get a flavorful dish with a quite beefy chewy texture that pairs well with teriyaki sauce.
-You should thank Derek Sarno from Wicked Healthy Kitchen for his pressing technique to use two cast iron pans to really flatten out the mushrooms into a steak.
+First, you should thank Derek Sarno from Wicked Healthy Kitchen for his pressing technique to use two cast iron pans to really flatten out the mushrooms into a steak.
 It is one of the most interesting methods out of these 11 ways to cook with oyster mushrooms.

 A heart shape puzzle of vegetables with a text overlay saying 7-day meal plan